NiaOrg/NiaPy/docs/source/installation.rst

     make install

-To enter created virtual enviroment with all installed development dependecies run:
+To enter created virtual environment with all installed development dependencies run:

 .. code-block:: bash